The world has a funny way of throwing tough curve balls at us.

 83. Lose yourself in the things you love.

-When you lose ourselves in something that you love, you will find yourself there too.
+When you lose yourself in something that you love, you will find yourself there too.
 If you have a passion for something, pursue it.

 84. Pick the lesser of two evils.